HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/scriptapplications.md

 !!! note
-    1. You need to set both Editor and Reviewer access to the script application library for the user to be able to deploy script applications using dxclient.
-For more details refer [here](../../../script_application/script_application_security/access_to_script_app_lib_sitearea/acc_lib.md).
+    You must assign both Editor and Reviewer access to the Script Application Library for the user to deploy Script Applications using DXClient.
+For more details, refer to [Granting access to the Script Application Library](../../../script_application/script_application_security/access_to_script_app_lib_sitearea/acc_lib.md).

 **Required Files**: